AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 ## submit {#submit}

-Sendet alle ausstehenden Daten an Audience Manager für die [!UICONTROL DIL] Instanz.
+Submits all pending data to Audience Manager for the [!UICONTROL DIL] instance.

 <!--